India's Lockdown Puts Strain On Call Centers

 "When India announced its lockdown, my immediate thought was, 'What will be the impact on the service economy in the United States and around the world?'"
 Biswal says.

 India handles more than half of the world's IT outsourcing.
-That's earned it the nickname "the world's back office."
-More than 60% of those operations support clients in the U.S. — everything from credit card companies and airlines to essential emergency services like hospitals, police and fire departments.
+That has earned it the nickname "the world's back office."
+More than 60% of those operations support clients in the U.S. — everything from credit card companies and airlines to essential emergency services such as hospitals, police and fire departments.

 "X-rays, radiology and diagnostic information is often analyzed in India," Biswal tells NPR.
 "Our hospitals are very much linked to services in India."